Talent-Catalog/talentcatalog/README.md

 ### Run Elasticsearch ###

+Can run from Docker desktop for Mac, or...

-    $ elasticsearch
+> docker rm elasticsearch

+> docker run --name elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.10.1

 Elasticsearch will run listening on port 9200.
+You can verify this by going to [localhost:9200]() in your browser

+### Run Kibana (optional) ###

+Can run from Docker desktop for Mac, or...

+> docker rm kibana

+> docker run --name kibana --link elasticsearch -p 5601:5601 docker.elastic.co/kibana/kibana:7.10.1

+Kibana runs listening on port 5601.
-You can verify this by running:
+You can verify this by going to [localhost:5601]() in your browser

-    $ curl -X GET "localhost:9200"

 ### Run the server ###